 Embodied cognition is partly a reaction to this movement.
 It is a recognition that understanding the human cognitive system requires understanding that the mind/software is embodied not only in the brain/hardware but also is functioning in concert with the rest of the human body.
 It has been a struggle to move theorizing about thinking "backwards" from the realm of pure disembodied thought of guillotinestyle cognitivism back to grappling with its physical instantiation.
-To even more fully appreciate the emergence of the embodied cognition framework, we next position it within what we might call the program".
-The notion is that even though it appears to the outside that you must have understood what you were doing, you did not, and what you did was analogous to what a computer program does.
+To even more fully appreciate the emergence of the embodied cognition framework, we next position it within what we might call the 126 "rationality wars" and the resulting panoply of recent intellectual movements in psychology.